 - Address: Via Orto Botanico, 11

-- Further info: visit the Basilica of Saint Anthony official website
+- Further info: Basilica of Saint Anthony official website

 The Botanical Garden of Padova is the oldest university botanical garden still in its original location.
 It was founded in 1545 and is a UNESCO world heritage site since 1997.
 The garden serves as a repository for botanical knowledge and hosts about 7,000 precious plant and flower species, including a huge oriental plane that was planted in the garden in 1680.